gazypendragon/CRAA-HTML-EC2/README.md

 5. **Access the Website:**
    - Once deployed, access the static website using the public DNS or IP address of the load balancer.

-### Acknowledgments

-- Ensure that your EC2 instance has the necessary security group rules to allow incoming traffic on port 80 (HTTP) so that your web server is accessible from the internet.
-- For security reasons, avoid running the script with root privileges unless necessary.
-It's recommended to create a limited privilege user and execute the script using that user.